Cuis-Smalltalk/Cuis-Website/_pages/documentation.md

 title: Documentation
 ---

-If you are learning Smalltalk, the [Cuis Documentation Project](http://github.com/DrCuis) can help you.
-The "Terse Guide" to install directly from the environment is useful both as a guide and a reference (in Cuis World Menu Help>Terse Guide to Cuis).
+For a kick start, read The "Terse Guide" to install directly from the environment.
+It is useful both as a guide and a reference (in Cuis World Menu Help>Terse Guide to Cuis).

 ## Resources